kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

 Now that we have our local repository setup, let's create our GitHuB repository:

-1. Log into your GitHub account and head straight to the Create a New Repository page here.
+1. Log into your GitHub account and head straight to the Create a New Repository page.
 2. Fill in the following details:

     Repository Name: hello-comp423-go